lynndylanhurley/ng-token-auth/README.md

 			// this value is passed to the API for email registration.
 			// I use it to redirect after email registration, but that
 			// can also be set server-side or ignored. this is useful
-			// to me when working with APIs that have multiple
+			// when working with APIs that have multiple client domains.
-			// client domains.
 			confirmationSuccessUrl: window.location.href,

 			// path for signing in using email credentials. this